November 5th, 2011

 For obvious reasons, listeriosis has been much in the news recently.
 The latest information from CDC on the Colorado cantaloupe outbreak cites 139 cases and 29 deaths.

 The recent outbreak aside, however, actual cases of listeriosis are pretty rare.
-We easily could go months (or even over a year) in our hospital without seeing a single case, and we have the largest obstetrical service in New England.
+We easily could go months in our hospital without seeing a single case, and we have the largest obstetrical service in New England.

 Which brings me to the mystery part: Why is medical student knowledge about listeria so high?